 \section{Conclusion, Limitations and Future works}

 We introduced Safe Flow Q-Learning (SafeFQL), a scalable offline safe reinforcement learning framework that synthesizes the expressivity of generative flow models with the rigorous safety principles of Hamilton-Jacobi reachability.
 By distilling a multi-step flow policy into an efficient one-step actor, SafeFQL eliminates the prohibitive computational costs of iterative action sampling at deployment, achieving an inference time speedup of $2.5 \times$.
-Additionally, we incorporated conformal prediction to dynamically calibrate safety thresholds, ensuring probabilistic constraint satisfaction without relying on manual tuning or restrictive advantage-weighted regression.
 Empirically, SafeFQL maintains competitive rewards while achieving near-zero violations using a single action proposal across both high-dimensional Safety Gymnasium and custom navigation tasks.

 While SafeFQL demonstrates robust empirical safety, we identify some scope of algorithmic refinement.
 Currently we use hard indicator mask for the use of Q-critic functions in Algorithm~\ref{algo:safe-fql} which could theoretically yield a non-smooth loss landscape and might impact training at times.
 Therefore, one could explore use of continuous masking functions or soft Lagrangian relaxations to improve framework stability, however, that requires hyperparameter finetuning, which can be undesirable.